Pastrnak sparks Bruins 5-2 win over Senators

 Marchand was given two minutes for hooking and a double-minor for spearing at the same time early into the second and Rask was splendid.

 NOTES: It was Pastrnak’s first game since being named the NHL’s Player of the Month for October when he put up 12 goals and 12 assists. .
-Linesman Steve Miller was helped off the ice late in the game .
-The Bruins recalled F Peter Cehlarik from their AHL affiliate in Providence, Rhode Island, before the game. .
-Senators F Bobby Ryan was a healthy scratch for the second straight game.
+Linesman Steve Miller was helped off the ice late in the game.
+About 10 minutes after it was over, he was being helped down a hallway by two EMTs, favoring his right leg, while they brought him to the officials’ room. .
+The Bruins recalled F Peter Cehlarik from their AHL affiliate in Providence, Rhode Island, before the game. … Senators F Bobby Ryan was a healthy scratch for the second straight game.

 UP NEXT